Doctor Strange (2016 film): Visual effects

-ILM worked on the folding Manhattan mirror sequence (chosen because of their work creating a digital New York in The Avengers) and the time fight sequence in Hong Kong, which consisted of 200 and 150 shots, respectively.
+ILM worked on the folding Manhattan mirror sequence—chosen because of their work creating a digital New York for the film The Avengers (2012)—and the time fight sequence in Hong Kong, which consisted of 200 and 150 shots, respectively.
 They began work on the film 10 months before filming began to plan out the Manhattan sequence; it was mainly CGI, though some New York location shots were used.
 The sequence was mainly handled by ILM's San Francisco and Vancouver offices.
 The Hong Kong time sequence was done mainly by ILM's London office.
 ILM also created digital doubles for many of the actors, which were shared with the other vendors.
-Method Studios, who worked on the Quantum Realm in Ant-Man, worked on the "magical mystery tour" sequence, with Strange hurtling through various dimensions.
+Method Studios, who worked on the Quantum Realm in the film Ant-Man (2015), worked on the "magical mystery tour" sequence, with Strange hurtling through various dimensions.
 The sequence was handled by Method's Los Angeles studio, with their Vancouver studio contributing the opening shot of the sequence.
 The only shot Method did not work on in the sequence was the one that linked to Dormammu, as Luma Pictures assisted in his creation (they handled his other appearances in the film).
 Method created 7 dimensions for the sequence: the initial wormhole to the "Speaker Cone"; the Bioluminesce world; the fractals of "soft solid" world; a version of the Quantum Realm; Strange falling through his own eye and Cosmic Scream; the Dark Dimension; and the Shape Shifting realm.
 The Shape Shifting realm originally had Strange morphing and changing shape, but that was ultimately removed as Derrickson felt the audience needed to see Cumberbatch.
 Method's Vancouver studio created Strange's car crash, the rooftop training, and the sequence in which Strange experiments with time on an apple in the Kamar-Taj library.
 The car crash blended the high-speed photography and some green screen sequences, with digital assets for both Cumberbatch and the car.
 In total, Method worked on 270 effects shots.